Donald J. Mitchell: Professional career / Civic service

 Following his military service in World War II, Mitchell completed a bachelor's degree in Optometry at Hobart College in 1949, and earned a master's degree from Columbia University in 1950.
 In the early 1950s he founded an optometry practice in Herkimer, New York.

 In 1954, he was elected to the Herkimer City Council (1954–1957), and served as Mayor of Herkimer from 1957 to 1960.
 He was also active in numerous civic and charitable organizations.
 Among those were: the Boy Scouts of America, the American Civil Defense Association, the Central Association for the Blind, the Eastern New York Chapter of the Nature Conservancy, the Mohawk Valley Chapter of the American Red Cross, the American Cancer Society, the United Way, and the Herkimer County Historical Society.
 Additionally, he served as a member of the Herkimer Zoning Board of Appeals from 1963 until 1964, until elected to the New York State Assembly.

-NY State Assembly
+New York State Assembly

 In 1964, Mitchell was elected to represent Herkimer County in the New York State Assembly.

 He was a member of the State Assembly from 1965 to 1972, serving in the 175th, 176th, 177th, 178th and 179th New York State Legislatures.
 He served in the Republican leadership as the Assembly's Majority Whip from 1969 to 1972.